meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 #### Nonintegration
 Goals pursued only because of external pushes or sanctiones characterized by anxiety and guilt are said to emerge from a **nonintegrated** region of the person.
 **Controlledness**, in that the person pursuing them may feel himself or herself to be in the grip of forces to which he or she does not give full assent.

+Self-concordant goals do not necessarily feel good.
+### Attainment-to-Well-Bein